josmas/sensedash/doc/mysql-db.md

 sudo apt-get install mysql-cluster-community-data-node
 ```

-## configure
+## Configuration

-for each data node and sql node:
+Do this for each data node and SQL node:
 ```console
 sudo nano /etc/my.cnf
 ```
-modify to look like this:
+Modify to look like this:
 ```
 [mysqld]
 # Options for mysqld process: